awcodes/filament-addons/README.md

 ## Themeing

-If you are using a custom theme for Filament you will need to add this plugin's view to your Tailwind CSS config.
+If you are using a custom theme for Filament you will need to add this plugin's views to your Tailwind CSS config.

 ```js
 content: [